martinsumner/leveled/docs/PATHS.md

 - Not present after slot lookup and tiny_bloom check and block_index check - 20 microseconds
 - Found after all of the above and fetching/de-serialisation of the block - 300 microseconds

-Note that the fetching/de-serialising is about 6 times slower real-world tests when compared to direct local benchmark tests - the difference is assumed to be the cache advantages gained from repeatedly testing the same sst_slot when micro-benchmarking.
+Note that the fetching/de-serialising is about 6 times slower real-world tests when compared to direct local benchmark tests - the difference is assumed to be the cache advantages gained from repeatedly testing the same sst_slot when micro-benchmarking, or perhaps the cost of the file:pread from the page_cache (as it should almost always be in the page cache).